 Table of Contents

-Collectively, the United States and Russia possess most of the world’s nuclear weapons.
-Antagonism between the two countries goes a long way in explaining the slow pace of progress on nuclear weapons reductions.
+The Russian arsenal contains ~6,000 warheads, 1,584 of which are deployed; combined with the United States, this accounts for more than 90 percent of the world’s nuclear weapons.
+Antagonism between the United States and Russia goes a long way in explaining the slow pace of nuclear weapons reductions.

 Left unchecked, these and other tensions could lead to an arms race and make nuclear conflict more likely, especially in times of crisis.

-China also developed nuclear weapons during the Cold War and has since maintained a relatively modest arsenal of ~250 warheads and bombs.
-Fewer than a hundred of these weapons could reach the United States, though China, like Russia, may increase its capabilities in response to advances in US missile defense.
+China developed nuclear weapons during the Cold War and has since maintained a relatively modest arsenal of an estimated 350 warheads.
+Just over a hundred of these warheads are assigned to missiles that could reach the United States.

-Israel does not acknowledge having nuclear weapons, though it’s estimated that the country maintains roughly a hundred weapons.
-Its arsenal makes other mid-eastern countries more interested in acquiring the nuclear energy technology that would allow them to build their own nuclear weapons.
+Israel does not acknowledge having nuclear weapons, but it is commonly accepted that the country maintains roughly a hundred weapons.
+Its arsenal makes other nearby countries more interested in acquiring technology for nuclear energy that could, if diverted, allow them to build nuclear weapons.